 Wealthfront Lets The Algorithm Work

-This is because Wealthfront always lets their algorithms work, but Betterment sometimes resorts to human intervention.
+However, Wealthfront always lets their algorithms work, but Betterment sometimes resorts to human intervention.
 Following Brexit in June 2016, Betterment locked users out of the platform for a few hours.
 Betterment may have feared a panic selloff, but they also prevented buying during a market wobble.
 Meanwhile, Wealthfront let the algorithms work.

 Wealthfront isn’t content to rest on their laurels.
 This year, they’ve released three exciting new features.